Pathuni/Icelove-Cloud-Project/README.md

 # Icelove Cloud Project

-This project consists of a **React + Vite frontend** and a **Node.js backend**.
+This project consists of a **React + Vite frontend** and a **Go backend**.
 It can be run locally or deployed using Docker, Docker Compose, Jenkins, AWS, and Kubernetes.

 ---